ST MARGARET'S CHURCH, ROATH PARISH: "FIREBREAK LOCKDOWN"

 For the three Sundays when Wales is in "Firebreak Lockdown" there will be NO SERVICES IN ST MARGARET'S. The Sundays affected are: 25th October (Bible Sunday), 1st November (All Saints Day) and 8th November (Remembrance Sunday).
 We hope to resume Said Service of 9.30am Holy Eucharist on Sunday, 15th November.

-A Letter from our Vicar: The Last Sunday After Trinity
+A Letter from our Vicar: Advent 1

 The church of St Margaret of Antioch, the parish church of Roath, Cardiff, is an interesting one.